 24. Asking for help

-I thought this was worth including because sometimes admitting you need help and asking for help and following through on that help is not the same thing.
+I thought this was worth including because sometimes admitting you need help and asking for help and following through on that help are not the same thing.

 A lot of people have trouble asking for help.

 Asking for help and following through to get it, is that next big step of bravery.
 Ask for help when you need it.